aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: The amount harvested increases by 1 large mortal's worth of food and water for every extra MP dice above 2.
 The radius increases by 5ft for every extra 2MP dice above 2.

-**Special**: Harvester mages are often used by marching or retreating armies for logistics and scorched earth.
-There would likely be ramifications to using this magic, especially on inhabited or claimed lands.
+**Special**: Harvester mages are often used by marching or retreating armies for logistics and scorched earth tactics.
+There would likely be social and legal ramifications to using this magic, especially on inhabited or claimed lands.
 - If the land is marginally fertile (eg fells, swamp, mountains) the harvest is 1/4 of the usual.
 - If the land is infertile (eg ruins, city, subterranean, desert), the MP is expended and the harvest fails.